 - Add pasta noodles and vegetable noodles into the sauce, toss lightly and serve immediately.

-- Garnish with parmesan cheese and basil for additional flavor.
+- Garnish with vegan parmesan cheese and basil for additional flavor.

 * Leave off cheese or use cheese alternative to make it vegan.